How to Make Soy Wax Tarts (with Beeswax too!)

 Beeswax is a wonderful natural wax made by honey bees.
 Bees use it to build the sheets of honeycomb inside the hive.

 After every honey harvest, some beeswax is left over for the beekeeper to use or sell.
-This wax is used is so hundreds of projects.
-In fact, there are many different uses for beeswax in and around the home.
+There are many different uses for beeswax in and around the home.
+It is a valued hive product – more profitable even than honey.

 Using Colorants and Scents